 Here are the functions of the True Self and Ego Self:

-- TRUE SELF – Kindness, empathy, compassion, authenticity, living from truth, direct connection to the divine life force.
+• TRUE SELF – Kindness, empathy, compassion, authenticity, living from truth, direct connection to the divine life force.

-- EGO SELF – Materialism, selfishness, greed, criticism, judgement, manipulation, constant need for praise and approval, inflexibility, superiority.
+• EGO SELF – Materialism, selfishness, greed, criticism, judgement, manipulation, constant need for praise and approval, inflexibility, superiority.

 When the narcissist cut off their True Self, they also cut off their ability to feel compassion and empathy towards others, as well as cutting access to their own truth and authenticity.

-The narcissist is now quite an empty vessel who has no way to access the abundance of life force from our divine creator (whoever or whatever that is for you).
+The narcissist is now quite an empty vessel who has no way to access the abundance of life force energy from our divine creator (whoever or whatever that is for you).

 Now, the only way they can access that life force energy is by stealing it from others.
-Given that they have cut off all empathy and compassion, they are actually left with no conscience.
-They will do whatever they feel they need to do to take whatever they like from others.
+Given that they have cut off all empathy and compassion, they are left with no conscience.
+They will do whatever they feel they need to do and take whatever they like from others.

 Narcissists are energetic vampires.